 Top 5 Workplace Injuries

-According to the United States Bureau of Labor Statistics (BSL), over 1 million non-fatal workplace injuries requiring days off occurred in 2013.
-The total number of non-fatal occupational injuries overall in 2013 nearly broke the 3 million mark.
+According to the United States Bureau of Labor Statistics (BSL), nearly 900 thousand non-fatal workplace injuries requiring days off occurred in 2019.
+The total number of non-fatal occupational injuries overall in 2019 nearly broke the 3 million mark.

 Although this marks a decrease in incidents compared to previous years, at KBG we know that those numbers are far too high and we’ve seen the devastation workplace injuries can cause for those involved.

 In order to bring awareness to workplace injuries, we’ve decided to highlight some key statistics that paint a clearer picture of occupational injuries and workers’ compensation benefits.

 Every year Liberty Mutual publishes a study on the top workplace injuries and the workers’ compensation benefits that occur as a result.
 According to the 2019 report, the top 5 workplace injuries accounted for 67 percent of direct workers’ compensation payments.